Xiaotian-wq/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Victor Zhang is currently pursuing his bachelor’s degree in Electric Engineering at the Shanghaitech University in Shanghai, China.
+He is a visiting student at the University of California, Berkeley from January 2025 to May 2025, In addition, He will undertake long-term research training at the RISE Lab, Rice University.
+His research interests include Analog/mixed-signal/RF integrated circuits, especially ADC, PLL, and Active Filter design.